dmbarbour/glas/docs/GlasCLI.md

  * **ref:list** - returns list of open UDP refs.
  * **ref:move:(from:UdpRef, to:UdpRef)** - reorganize UDP refs.
 Fails if 'to' ref is in use.

 A port is a fixed-width 16-bit number.
-An addr is a fixed-width 128-bit or 32-bit number (IPv4 or IPv6) or optionally a string such as "www.google.com" or "192.168.1.42".
-Later, I might add a dedicated API for DNS lookup, and perhaps for 'raw' Ethernet.
+An addr is a fixed-width 32-bit or 128-bit number (IPv4 or IPv6) or optionally a string such as "www.google.com" or "192.168.1.42" or "2001:db8::2:1".
+Later, I might add a dedicated API for DNS lookup, or perhaps for 'raw' Ethernet.

 ## Rejected or Deferred Effects APIs